freedomofpress/securedrop/tails_files/README.md

 ## Configure Tails for use with SecureDrop

-Before you can set up Tails for use with the Journalist Workstation, make sure you have enabled the persistent volume and that you are connected to the Internet.
+Before you can set up Tails for use with the Workstation, make sure you have enabled the persistent volume and that you are connected to the Internet.

 ### Start Tails and enable the persistent volume